pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

         :meth:`finalize` and get an intermediate digest value while we continue to call :meth:`update` on the original.

-        :return: A new instance of :class:`Hash` which can be updated and finalized independently of the original instance.
+        :return: A new instance of :class:`Hash` that can be updated and finalized independently of the original instance.
         :raises cryptography.exceptions.AlreadyFinalized: See :meth:`finalize`